MyHeritageDNA Review 2024 — Is This a Reliable DNA Test?

 Family Tree Software & Historical Records

 MyHeritage has excellent family tree software, which allows you to build a family tree of up to 250 members for free.

-- Smart Matches to other family trees and Record Matches between historical records and individuals in your family tree.
+Smart Matches to other family trees and record matches between historical records and individuals in your family tree.

-- Learn about your ancestors via SuperSearch, a search engine of over 12 billion historical records, 52 million family trees, and more.
+Learn about your ancestors via SuperSearch, a search engine of over 19.4 billion historical records, 62 million family trees, and more.

-- Instant Discoveries allows you to add entire branches to your family tree with a single click.
+Instant Discoveries allows you to add entire branches to your family tree with a single click

-Report Arrived Quicker than Expected
+Reading Your Results – Report Arrived Quicker than Expected

 Low Starting Price, Until You Add a Subscription

 However, the cost rises significantly if you add the cost of a genealogy subscription that allows you to build an extended family tree and access records for potential matches from MyHeritage’s historical database.